cheul0518/CS528/LabSetup/README.md

     <td> <img src = "images/2.png" width = "700"> </td>
   </tr>
 </table>
 Open your img1.png by using a graphical tool on your server.
-To me, I downloaded the PNG file and opened it on local.
+(I downloaded the PNG file and opened it on local)

 <table>
   <tr>